jruots/criticaide/README.md

 ```

 ## Contributing
 This is a proof-of-concept project and I'm excited to see it grow.
 Contributions, ideas, and feedback are welcome!
-See our Contributing Guidelines for more information.
+See the [Contributing Guidelines](https://github.com/jruots/criticaide/blob/main/src/docs/CONTRIBUTING.md) for more information.

 ## License
 MIT License